acorrales650/bikesharing/README.md

 ![Checkout_by_Gender](https://user-images.githubusercontent.com/73874291/109598508-3ec6ce00-7ace-11eb-851c-e33cde6f8bc8.png)

 ### Trips by Weekday per Hour:
 The graph below shows the total number of trips by weekday and hour.
 The more trips that are accounted for the deeper the color is shown.
-From this, we can conclude that the highest demand times on the weekdays are the hours of 6:00 - 9:00am and in the evening hours between 5:00 - 7:00pm.
+From this, we can conclude the main day of the week for usage is Thursdays and that the highest demand times on the weekdays are the hours of 6:00 - 9:00am and in the evening hours between 5:00 - 7:00pm.
 Overall, the weekend hours remain steady throughout the hours of 10:00am - 6:00pm.

 ![Trips_by_Weekday](https://user-images.githubusercontent.com/73874291/109598524-44bcaf00-7ace-11eb-8bdc-fd5dc5cad452.png)